 At left is a rather poor image of the inside of the greenhouse.
 It illustrates the aluminum foil lined walls as well as the small size of the chamber, but remember there were only 20 winterovers on station.
 The system worked well and provided not only fresh food but also an environment where folks could spend time enjoying the humidity and sunlight.
 A portable tanning bed was installed, along with sun lamps on timers, something that the current growth chamber in the elevated station does NOT have.

-Information and images are thanks to Michelle Rogan Finnemore...
+This information is thanks to Michelle Rogan-Finnemore; the images above are from her referenced Growing Edge article.
 Michelle, and her husband Michael, wintered in 1990 and were heavily involved in this project.
 I got to know them on station during the 1989-90 summer.